What is Granite?

 Granite is a natural stone that took Mother Nature millions of years to create and exists in just about every region of the world.
 Forces deep within the earth, combined with compression of various minerals under varying conditions create infinite unique patterns.
 No two patterns of granite are the same.
 Each is a unique piece of art created by nature.
-It’s antibacterial and can be highly polished, making it ideal for kitchens, entryways and bathrooms.
+It’s antibacterial and can be highly polished, making it ideal for kitchens, entryways, and bathrooms.

 How Is Granite Created?

-Granite is hard igneous stone that is formed over millions of years by volcanic activity.
+Granite is a hard igneous stone that is formed over millions of years by volcanic activity.
 Mag-MA (said in my best Austin Powers voice) flows from volcanic activity and slowly cools over millions of years.
-During the process, magma combines with various minerals, including hornblende, feldspar, mica and quartz to create its “crystal appearance”.
+During the process, magma combines with various minerals, including hornblende, feldspar, mica, and quartz to create its “crystal appearance”.
 The elements are compressed by forces deep within the earth’s surface.
 As softer earthen material surrounding granite deposits erode over time, hard granite became exposed creating quarries of granite.

 Once granite is harvested, it is cut and polished to expose its brilliant beauty.
-Different geographic locations create infinite varieties of colors, and combined with its hardness and durability, granite is ideal for home beautification.
-It’s the ideal stone for kitchen counters, bathroom counters, vanity counters, outdoor countertops and entryway flooring.
+Different geographic locations create infinite varieties of colors and combined with its hardness and durability, granite is ideal for home beautification.
+It’s the ideal stone for kitchen counters, bathroom counters, vanity counters, outdoor countertops, and entryway flooring.
 There are two primary finishes of granite.
 It can be highly polished to a brilliant shine or “flamed” to create a finish that is not quite as shiny.
 Flamed exposes the granite’s surface placing more prominence on the minerals that contribute to its unique texture.

 Where Does It Come From?

 I learned that 90% of granite material is imported from Brazil.
-They also import from Italy, Spain, China and India.
+They also import from Italy, Spain, China, and India.
 Brazil supplies the majority of the granite slabs while the majority of the marble originates out of Italy.
 Onyx also comes out of Italy.
 Marble also comes from Spain.
 China has a unique supply of brown granite popular among homeowners.